zsociety-io/aleo-standard-programs/arc722/README.md

 ARC722 defines a registry for NFTs to extend ARC721 standard, as ARC21 does for ARC20 fungible tokens.

-More over, ARC722 can be implemented with any 'Data' struct, allowing abitrary on-chain NFT data.
+Moreover, ARC722 can be implemented with any 'Data' struct, allowing abitrary on-chain NFT data.

 ## Registry list enforcement